netfoundry/minimal-mistakes/docs/_pages/v1-guide-helloAppwan.md

 ## Audience

 This is for you if you're ready to create a functioning AppWAN.
 I'll assume you're acquainted with [the foundational concepts](/help#foundational-concepts) and have an API token from Auth0.
-Learn more in the [authentication guide](/v1/guides/authentication/).
+You can go back to the [authentication guide](/v1/guides/authentication/) if you need to get that token.

 RapidAPI subscribers may take the same steps except you will not need to provision a new network.
 {: .notice--success}